-Concerning air quality health risks associated with construction, Section 3.18.6.2, Air Quality and Greenhouse Gases, of the Draft EIR/EIS identified a significant cumulative impact from the combination of project construction and cumulative projects leading to local cancer risks and concentrations of particulate matter 2.5 microns or less in diameter that would be greater than the BAAQMD cumulative thresholds.
+Concerning air quality health risks associated with construction, Section 3.18.6.2, Air Quality and Greenhouse Gases, identifies a significant cumulative impact for the Millbrae Station Design from the combination of project construction and cumulative projects leading to local cancer risks and concentrations of particulate matter 2.5 microns or less in diameter that would be greater than the BAAQMD cumulative thresholds.
 The RSP Design Variant would slightly increase the project's contribution to this cumulative impact, but the contribution would still be considered small compared to health risks from existing sources.
 Therefore, the impact of project construction for the RSP Design Variant, like the Millbrae Station Design, would be cumulatively considerable because the BAAQMD cumulative thresholds would be exceeded.
 No further mitigation is available to address this cumulative impact, which would remain significant and unavoidable.

-Concerning construction-period noise and vibration impacts, Section 3.18.6.3, Noise and Vibration, of the Draft EIR/EIS did not identify significant cumulative construction-period effects, because it is anticipated construction activities would not occur simultaneously near sensitive receptors such that they would combine to create noise and/or vibration levels exceeding federal (i.e., FRA and Federal Highway Administration) or state standards.
-Although the RSP Design Variant would result in an increased degree of construction period noise and vibration impacts relative to the Millbrae Station Design, there would be no change in the expectation that cumulative construction projects would not occur simultaneously near sensitive receptors to combine and result in noise or vibration levels exceeding relevant federal or state standards.
+Concerning construction-period noise and vibration impacts, Section 3.18.6.3, Noise and Vibration, does not identify significant cumulative construction-period effects, because it is anticipated construction activities would not occur simultaneously near sensitive receptors such that they would combine to create noise and/or vibration levels exceeding federal (i.e., FRA and Federal Highway Administration) or state standards.
+Although the RSP Design Variant would result in an increased degree of construction period noise and vibration impacts relative to the Millbrae Station Design, there would be no difference in the expectation that cumulative construction projects would not occur simultaneously near sensitive receptors to combine and result in noise or vibration levels exceeding relevant federal or state standards.

-For operations-period noise and vibration, Section 3.18.6.3 of the Draft EIR/EIS identified significant cumulative operational impacts regarding both noise and vibration.
+For operations-period noise and vibration, Section 3.18.6.3 identifies significant cumulative operational impacts regarding both noise and vibration for the Millbrae Station Design.
 These significant impacts were based on the conclusion that the combination of project operations with operations of the cumulative projects would result in permanent noise and vibration effects exceeding relevant FRA impact criteria.
-The RSP Design Variant would slightly increase the project's contribution to these cumulative impacts because it would involve additional noise- and vibration-sensitive receptors experiencing impacts based on relevant FRA criteria.
-Although the RSP Design Variant would be subject to the same operations-period noise and vibration mitigation as the Millbrae Station Design (NV-MM#3; NV-MM#5: Vehicle Noise Specification; NV-MM#6: Special Trackwork at Crossovers, Turnouts, and Insulated Joints; and NV-MM#7: Additional Noise Analysis during Final Design), and the mitigation would somewhat lessen the degree of impact, the project's contributions to these significant cumulative impacts would remain considerable.
-No further feasible mitigations are available to address these cumulative impacts.
+The RSP Design Variant would slightly increase the project's contribution to these cumulative impacts relative to the Millbrae Station Design because it would involve additional noise- and vibration-sensitive receptors experiencing impacts based on relevant FRA criteria.
+Although the RSP Design Variant would be subject to the same operations-period noise and vibration mitigation as the Millbrae Station Design (NV-MM#3; NV-MM#5: Vehicle Noise Specification; NV-MM#6: Special Trackwork at Crossovers, Turnouts, and Insulated Joints; and NV-MM#7: Additional Noise Analysis during Final Design), and the mitigation will somewhat lessen the degree of impact, the project's contributions to these significant cumulative impacts.
 Accordingly, similar to the Millbrae Station Design, the RSP Design Variant's contribution to these significant cumulative impacts.

-Regarding construction-period visual impacts, Section 3.18.6.14, Aesthetics and Visual Quality, of the Draft EIR/EIS did not identify any significant cumulative construction-period effects because construction of cumulative projects was anticipated to be both temporary and geographically dispersed.
-While the RSP Design Variant would increase the number of viewers in the immediate Millbrae Station area (insofar that it assumes the Revised Serra Station would be occupied during HSR project construction), HSR project construction would still be temporary and geographically dispersed from other construction projects and thus no significant cumulative construction-period visual impact would occur.
+Regarding construction-period visual impacts, Section 3.18.6.14, Aesthetics and Visual Quality, does not identify any significant cumulative construction-period effects for the Millbrae Station Design because construction of cumulative projects is anticipated to be both temporary and geographically dispersed.
+While the RSP Design Variant would increase the number of viewers in the immediate Millbrae Station area relative to the Millbrae Station Design (insofar that the RSP Design Variant assumes the Revised Serra Station would be occupied during HSR project construction), HSR project construction would still be temporary and geographically dispersed from other construction projects and thus no significant cumulative construction-period visual impact would occur.